ABOUT JONAR NADER

 Before joining IBM, Jonar was the Sales & Marketing Director at Acer Computer.
-He held senior marketing positions at Compaq/HP, including Manager of Communications; Distribution; Education; and Retail.
+He held senior marketing positions at Compaq/HP, including Manager of Communications; Distribution; Education; & Retail.
 Jonar also worked for Myer, and was their youngest manager.

 Jonar is the author of ‘Prentice Hall’s Illustrated Dictionary of Computing’.
 He is the technology writer for ‘Butterworths Legal Dictionary’, and the ‘Student’s Legal Dictionary’.
 He serves as an expert-witness to the legal profession.
 He is a television and radio presenter who has conducted thousands of broadcasts internationally.
 He was the co-founder of the Australian Information Technology Society, where he served for six years.